Marketing (MKTG)

 MKTG 3950 Integrative Marketing Strategy (4 Credits)

 You may have heard the saying that “The journey is as important as the destination.”
 In organizations the corollary is that strategic planning is as important as the plan.
 As a result, the planning process has become increasingly important for all business functions (e.g., production, accounting, R & D, marketing).
 The objective of this course is to enable students to utilize a rigorous planning process to develop marketing programs.
-This activity involves integrated problem solving using concepts, theories, and primary and secondary information, and is characterized by logical use of facts leading to alternatives, which in turn lead to solutions.
-By the end of the course students should be able to develop effective marketing programs, and to understand the applications and limitations of the principal planning tools a marketing manager has at his/her disposal.
+This activity involves integrated problem-solving using concepts, theories, and primary and secondary information, and is characterized by logical use of facts leading to alternatives, which in turn lead to solutions.
+By the end of the course students should be able to develop effective marketing programs, and to understand the applications and limitations of the principal planning tools a marketing manager has at their disposal.
 This course needs to be taken within 2 quarters of graduation.
 Prerequisites: MKTG 2800, MKTG 2910, and MKTG 2930.

 MKTG 3980 Marketing Internship (1-8 Credits)